Transfinite Lyndon words

 It remains to show that $xb$ is primitive.
-If $xb$ is not primitive, by Lemma~\ref{lem:power}, it is equal to $z^α$ for some word~$z$ and some ordinal~$α$ which is a power of~$ω$.
+If $xb$ is not primitive, by Lemma~\ref{lem:power}, it is equal to $z^\alpha$ for some word~$z$ and some ordinal~$\alpha$ which is a power of~$\omega$.
 This is not possible since $xb$ has a last letter. \end{proof}

-The following corollary is directly obtained by combining the previous lemma with Proposition~\ref{pro:ualphavprime}. \begin{corollary} Given a prime word $u = xay$ and a letter $b$ such $a \ltalp b$, the word $u^α xb$ is prime for any ordinal~$α$. \end{corollary}
+The following corollary is directly obtained by combining the previous lemma with Proposition~\ref{pro:ualphavprime}. \begin{cor} Given a prime word $u = xay$ and a letter $b$ such $a \ltalp b$, the word $u^\alpha xb$ is prime for any ordinal~$\alpha$. \end{cor}

-The next lemma states that given a prime word~$u$ and a word~$x$ such that $x \ltstr u$, the prime factorization of $u^α x$ is made of $α$ copies of~$u$ followed by the prime factorization of~$x$.
+The next lemma states that given a prime word~$u$ and a word~$x$ such that $x \ltstr u$, the prime factorization of $u^\alpha x$ is made of $\alpha$ copies of~$u$ followed by the prime factorization of~$x$.